cjqzhao/grpc-codelabs/codelabs/grpc-rust-streaming/README.md

 ### What you’ll learn

 * Get hands-on with gRPC for Rust in this interactive codelab\!
-Perfect for Go developers new to gRPC, those seeking a refresher, or anyone building distributed systems.
+Perfect for Rust developers new to gRPC, those seeking a refresher, or anyone building distributed systems.
 No prior gRPC experience needed\!
 * Build a complete gRPC service from scratch, learning: